 The number of closed tickets will grow considerably during work with the application.
 Therefore, the view of closed tickets would always reach the maximum number of tickets allowed for a view (which can be defined using a system property).
-This can have negative influence on the performance of the Web Client and in most cases the desired tickets will not even be among the first 50 or 100 tickets.
+This can have negative influence on the GUI performance and in most cases the desired tickets will not even be among the first 50 or 100 tickets.